dpaiton/dpaiton.github.io/_research/research-2.md

 <strong>The sparse manifold transform</strong><br>
 The Sparse Manifold Transform is an exciting development in hierarchical modeling of natural scenes that was developed by my colleague [Yubei Chen](https://redwood.berkeley.edu/people/yubei-chen/).
-The network is explicitly represents videos in terms of a hierarchy composable elements, and is heavily inspired by recent ideas in neuroscience about how the brain might represent scene information using smooth manifolds.
+The network explicitly represents videos in terms of a hierarchy of composable elements, and is heavily inspired by recent ideas in neuroscience about how the brain might represent scene information using smooth manifolds.
 I co-authored [the paper](https://papers.nips.cc/paper/2018/hash/8e19a39c36b8e5e3afd2a3b2692aea96-Abstract.html), which gives all of the details.

 <strong>Deep deconvolutional sparse coding for scene spatial frequency decomposition</strong><br>